ruggeri/tech-notes/randos/automotive/electric-car-charging.md

   - In both CCS types, the inlet will retain the AC pins so that AC charging can be performed.
     - I believe the CCS1 connector retains the AC pins, but I don't know why?
+Maybe some electronics on the car might be powered off AC?
       The CCS2 connector doesn't retain the AC pins.
   - Most non-Tesla, non-Japan manufacturers are going with CCS.
 - CHAdeMO
   - Some weird pun that means tea?